Promoting Pollinators and Native Plants

 Practicing what they preach, Master Gardener volunteers challenged one another to add native plants to their personal gardens.
 The “Nature’s Best Hope Garden Challenge” asked Master Gardener volunteers to draw up a plan, list what plants they used, and take pictures of their progress.
 They also encouraged one another to share the challenge with a neighbor.

-Explore more examples of how volunteers with the Extension Master Gardener℠ program share their knowledge to help North Carolinians learn and grow.
+Read the 2021 Annual Report to explore more examples of how volunteers with the Extension Master Gardener℠ program share their knowledge to help North Carolinians learn and grow.

 Planting for Pollinators & Wildlife